jcastillo6/Jumbo/README.md

 Excecute:
 For execution the spring project use the locale profile, in the next release im going to incluide another profile for cloud deployment

+THE Locator project  is the spring app, you need to install maven and java.
+Configure the env variable JAVA_HOME, it must be java 11.

 ./mvnw spring-boot:run \
   -Dspring-boot.run.jvmArguments="-Dspring.profiles.active=local"